tarwn/lessthandot-hugo/blogs/content/posts/2013-09-09-real-world-azure-queue-popreceiptmismatch.md

   </p>
 </div>

-Today we&#8217;re looking at a longstanding bug in the [Azure Queue Service][1] that I&#8217;ve been struggling with lately.
+Today we're looking at a longstanding bug in the [Azure Queue Service][1] that I've been struggling with lately.

 ## What is the Azure Queue Service?

 The Queue Service allows you to create Queues and Put and Get messages from those queues.
 Queues in the Queue Service are equally accessible from any number of other Azure services or sites, making it an excellent mechanism for communicating between services.

 The Queue uses a two-phase Get/Delete process for dequeueing Messages.
 When you Get the item, it goes invisible for a period of time you specify until you have finished and call Delete.
-If you have network problems, a system crash, or other unforeseen circumstances, the item resurfaces in it&#8217;s original position, allowing another of your resources to pick it up and finish executing it instead of losing it forever. <div style="text-align: center; color: #666666; margin: .5em"">
+If you have network problems, a system crash, or other unforeseen circumstances, the item resurfaces in it's original position, allowing another of your resources to pick it up and finish executing it instead of losing it forever. <div style="text-align: center; color: #666666; margin: .5em"">

 ![][2]

 GETting a Message makes it invisible, DELETEing removes it </div>

 An Update method provides the ability to resurface the Message, extend the visibility timeout, or update the contents of the Message.
-This last option shows up in Microsoft examples where they have multi-phase work, so when a Message resurfaces you can pick the work up at the last step it reached instead of starting from the beginning (not my recommendation, but that&#8217;s another topic).
+This last option shows up in Microsoft examples where they have multi-phase work, so when a Message resurfaces you can pick the work up at the last step it reached instead of starting from the beginning (not my recommendation, but that's another topic).

 The ability to break down work into atomic units and then spin up N units consuming items from that queue is a powerful tool for horizontally scaling work.